Guide to studying Prosthetics & Orthotics

-Degree apprenticeships are sometimes available, where you can work and earn at the same time as gaining a degree.
+Degree apprenticeships are sometimes available, where you can work and earn while gaining a degree.
 You usually have to apply through an employer, and you don’t have access to student grants.

 During the coronavirus pandemic, courses have had to adapt to reduce the risk of spreading the virus.
 This just means the way they're delivered is slightly different.
 For instance, teaching groups may be smaller and there may be more online learning.

-Assessment comes in a variety of methods such as exams, coursework, clinical tests, presentations and project work.
+Assessment comes in various methods such as exams, coursework, clinical tests, presentations and project work.

 Some graduates of Prosthetics & Orthotics continue their studies and become specialists in certain areas.
 Postgraduate degree options include an MSc in Prosthetics and Orthotics.

 You could become a prosthetist or orthotist in a hospital or clinical environment.
 This could be with the NHS, privately or commercially.
 With experience, you can become more senior, manage teams or specialise in a specific area.
 Students often go into research and teaching.